Y8Games/y8-construct-sdk/readme.md

 ## id.net Construct 2 Plugin

+The id.net C2 plugin offers cross site logins, acheivements, high scores, screenshots, and cloud saves.
+Use it to enable fun features inside your game, it's free.

 ### Install
 1. Download and unzip this repository
 2. Copy the idnet folder to the C2 plugins folder <install path>\exporters\html5\plugins